adiwawan90/clone-page/README.md

-# clonePageTelkom
+# clone-page
-build landpage telkom idihome with props, router, state and event
+build landpage with props, router, state and event